trondhindenes/Kubelini/README.md

   --user=kubelini
 kubectl config use-context kubelini
 ```

+You can also use the generated 'admin.kubeconfig', which will be generated at `s3://<bucket>/<clusterid>/admin/admin.kubeconfig`

 ### Ansible implementation
 Kubelini attempts to not use anything "special" in terms of Ansible functionality.
 The roles included should be very easy to integrate into an existing Ansible setup, and there's no special "bootstrap script".
 Simply run `ansible-playbook prep_cluster.yml` for the cluster/master setup, and `ansible-playbook site.yml` to configure workers as you're used to.
 The `ansible.cfg` file just points to the local role dir and is really not needed if you don't want it - just make sure your global ansible config somehow is able to "resolve" the roles in this repo.
 Same goes for the inventory file (`hosts`).